almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 do not have a job in tech, then find an employer that you want to work for, see what cloud technologies that they are using, and then get the certifications for that cloud provider.

-### I have a certification(s) but I am not getting job offers or interviews.
+### I have a certification(s), but I am not getting job offers or interviews.
 What can I do?

-If you have a certification and do not have experience or have knowledge of IT concepts and best practices, then you will not get hired.
-The lack of these things are often evident based on your resume or based on how well (or bad) you answer technical questions in an interview.
+If you have a certification(s) and do not have experience or have knowledge of IT concepts and best practices, then you will not get hired.
+The lack of these things are often evident based on your resume and based on how well (or bad) you answer technical questions in an interview.
 One thing that I always tell people is that people who have experience, both on the job and personal projects, will get hired before those that do not have any experience.
 The reason is that if you have experience, then that demonstrates and validates to the